armadito/armadito-av/README.md

 - right-click in the window to display debug menu and select "Inspect"
 - in the inspector window, select the "console" tab

-## Build & development
+## Build with grunt

-This section is may be obsolete?
+Install grunt :

+$ npm install -g grunt-cli

-Run `grunt` for building and `grunt serve` for preview. p
+Run `grunt` for building and `grunt serve` for preview.

+You can use "--force" if you want to build with warnings.

 ## Testing

-This section is may be obsolete?

 Running `grunt test` will run the unit tests with karma.